How do you check your ESTA expiry date?

 What happens after my application is approved?

-You are eligible to apply for admission under the Visa Waiver Program if you:
+You are eligible to apply for ESTA and to travel under the Visa Waiver Program if you:

 - Intend to enter the United States for 90 days or less for business, pleasure or transit